Skip to content

 • Ensure you have clear opt-in and opt-out messages.

-The GDPR doesn’t stop your reps from sending cold emails; it simply puts rules in place that they need to follow.
+The GDPR doesn’t stop your reps from sending cold emails; it simply puts rules in place that they must follow.

-This means that your business needs to be careful of how you store, manage, and collect your data.
+This means that your business needs to be careful of how you store, manage, and collect your mailing list data.

-This means that your data collection needs to be adequate and relevant for the purpose of its processing.
+This means that your data collection needs to be adequate and relevant for the purpose of lawful processing.

-In other words, whatever your salespeople are offering in their cold email must be connected to the prospect’s business in some way.
+In other words, whatever your salespeople offer in their cold email must be connected to the prospect’s business in some way.

-Next, your reps need to be completely transparent in their outreach.
+Next, your reps need to be completely transparent in their cold prospecting emails.

-If the prospect responds asking to be removed from your database, your reps need to ensure this happens ASAP.
+If the prospect responds by asking to be removed from your database, your sales reps need to ensure this happens ASAP.

-Finally, you’ve got to provide an easy opt-out option for your prospects.
+Finally, you’ve got to provide an easy opt-out option for your prospects, in the form of a clear unsubscribe link.

-“At Cognism, we always make it clear as to where our marketing emails are coming from, how to contact us with any questions, and always send an opt-out link to our data subjects.”
+“At Cognism, we always make it clear as to where our outbound sales emails are coming from and how to contact us with any questions.”

 Ensure your cold emails are GDPR compliant by:

-• Segmenting lists very carefully based on your prospects’ business needs - this only applies to personalised email addresses and not generic ‘info@’ email addresses.
+• Segmenting your email lists very carefully based on your prospects’ business needs - this only applies to personalised email addresses and not generic ‘info@’ email addresses.

 • Being able to explain exactly how you got the prospect’s email address.